-Hundreds of the elite guard passed, and another shout erupted at the sight of the golden chariot of the Warlord Samras, the Incarnation of Justice.
-Hugely-muscled, fierce, radiating an amazing charisma, Samras stood arrogantly, bare-skinned in a black silk kilt and silver Panter buckle.
-His imperious gaze absorbed and mirrored the energy of the adoring crowd.
+Another shout erupted at the sight of the golden chariot of the Warlord Samras, the Incarnation of Justice.
+Hugely-muscled, fierce, radiating an amazing charisma, Samras stood bare-skinned in a black kilt and silver Panter buckle.
+His eyes absorbed and mirrored the energy of the adoring crowd.
 He raised his obscenely bulging arms in fists, and the crowd roared again, like animals.

-Passing through the immense city gates, Samras met Tanlray’s eyes, and for just a moment Tanlray felt like pissing himself.
-The moment passed, and Samras was swallowed by the city.
+Passing through the immense city gates, Samras met Tan’s gaze, and for just a moment he felt like pissing himself.
+The moment passed and Samras entered the city.

-Next, dressed in luxurious colored silks and lace, came the poets, bards, dancers, and musicians attendant on Lucelle, the Lover, Incarnation of Mercy.
-Balancing the often times blind judgment of Samras, Lucelle embodied the virtues of compassion and forgiveness.
+Dressed in silks and lace, poets and musicians of Lucelle danced before the Lover, the Incarnation of Mercy.
+Balancing the judgment of Samras, Lucelle embodied the virtues of compassion and forgiveness.

 Pale, slim, ethereal, as magnetic in her beauty as Samras in his strength, Lucelle could not be ignored.
-Tan gaped like a fool until her eyes touched him, thrilling, like an orgasm, a drug, and moved on.
+Tan gaped until her eyes touched him, thrilling, like an orgasm, a drug, and moved on.
 He wanted more.
 Would do anything to have more… of THAT.
 Anything.

-After an hour of the sun, the glory and pomp of the procession dimmed, the thunder of the cheering populace faded farther and farther away, the crowds dispersed, and Tan just wished he could continue fondling the women in front of him.
+After an hour of the sun, the glory and pomp of the procession dimmed.
+The thunder of the cheering faded.
+The crowds dispersed.
+All Tan wanted was to fondle the women in front of him.

-“No, Felix,” Tan sighed as they picked their way past the packs of bodies and shouting voices inside the walls of Kend.
-“It’s like I told you yesterday, and the day before that, and the day before that, and…”
+“No, Felix,” Tan sighed as they picked their way past packs of bodies and voices inside the walls of Kend.
+“It’s like I told you yesterday, and the day before that, and…”

-“Tan, please,” Besi smiled, “not everyone has a mind for geography like you do.”
+“Tan, please,” Besi smiled.
+“Not everyone has a mind for geography.”

-Tan sighed again, knowing she was right.
-“On our world of Galan, all the great cities of the God-kin are here on the Peninsula except for their capital of Milarik.
-Fine tapestries and carpets come from the wool-rich lands up in Maradon.
-Blubber and beaten copper come from the peace-loving North men.
-Strong timber is shipped south on river barges from the vast forests of the Harfor mountains.
-Mighty Stardus guards the oceans of the east, while Kend is the gate to the west.
+Tan knew she was right.
+“All the cities of the God-kin lie here on the Peninsula except for Milarik.
+The barons of Maradon ship down fine tapestries and carpets from their wool-rich lands.
+Peace-loving North men trade fish and blubber, scrimshaw and beaten copper.
+Lumberjacks ferry strong timber on river barges from the forests of the Harfor mountains.
+Mighty Stardus guards the oceans of the east, while Kend is the gateway to the west.

-“Farthest west of all, are the Blessed Isles.
+“Farthest west of all lie the Blessed Isles.
 The Land of the Shining Ones.
 The land of most profound peace…”

 “You think I could grow me some potatoes in the land of the Shining Ones, Tan?”
 Felix asked.

-“I’d miss you every day, Tan,” said Felix “if I was called away to serve the Shining Ones, and all.
+“I’d miss you every day, Tan,” said Felix.
+“If I were called away to serve the Shining Ones, and all.
 ‘Cause you always been my very best friend.
 You always nice and polite and proper to me.”

-Sometimes, though not often, Tan felt like a complete ass.
-He knew Felix was a good person with a good heart, but Tan needed more stimulation than that.
-He needed brains, too.
+Sometimes, though not often, Tan felt like an ass.
+He knew Felix was a good person with a good heart, but Tan needed more stimulation.
+He needed brains.

-Then again, what’s the point of having brains if it makes you an unbearable jerk?
-Maybe it’s just about the choices we make?
-Maybe I’m so conceited I can’t see clearly, Tan mused.
+What’s the point of brains if you’re an unbearable jerk?
+Maybe it’s about the choices we make?
+Maybe I’m so conceited I can’t see clearly.

-No, that’s impossible!
+Impossible!
 I’m the most conscious person I know.
-I’m the most gifted person I know!
+The most gifted person I know.
 Surely someone of my abilities is destined for greatness!
 Why would the Shining Ones set it up this way?
-Why would they give me the intelligence and hunger for triumphant victory, only to leave me an abject failure?
-It’s impossible!
+Why give the intelligence and hunger, only to leave me a failure?

-Snarling, Blak jerked Kenalel from the gilded High Seat, squeezing, crunching the wind-pipe and neck bones of the God-kin.
-The two wrestled back and forth, smashing madly against finely carved tables, shattering priceless porcelain and colored crystal bowls.
-Huge wooden splinters raked the God-kin’s naked chest, his Sharka jewels shining like stars.
+Blak jerked Kenalel from the High Seat, choking the wind-pipe, crunching the neck bones of the God-kin.
+The two wrestled back and forth, snarling, smashing finely carved tables, shattering porcelain vases.
+Wooden splinters raked the God-kin’s naked chest, his Sharka jewels shining like stars.
 Shimmering rainbow waves of energy melted silver statues and ancient bronze armor, buckling and twisting the palace walls.

-With a final frenzy, Svad and Mulad raced through Blak’s straining fingers from his aching penis, decapitating the God-kin like a spoon scooping through warm butter, blood spraying counterpoint through the shimmer of Kenalel’s Sharka power.
+Svad and Mulad raced through Blak’s fingers from his aching penis, decapitating the God-kin like a spoon scooping through butter.
+Blood sprayed counterpoint in the shimmer of Kenalel’s Sharka power.
 The ceiling collapsed with a thunderclap, thick oak beams bursting in fire.

-The servant ran, staggering down an open hallway, “He killed the Master!
-He killed…!
-The Master!!”
+The servant staggered down an open hallway.
+“He killed the Master!
+He killed the Master!”

-Searching quickly through the chaos, Blak lifted Kenalel’s head, punching through the dead man’s eyes with both thumbs, splitting the skull down the middle.
+Blak lifted Kenalel’s head, punching through the dead man’s eyes with both thumbs, splitting the skull.
 The Aj had nearly devoured the brain, leaving only a pittance of wet tissue, the rest a brilliant amethyst jewel.
-He touched the crystal – still soft and warm, but hardening.
+He touched the crystal, still soft and warm, but hardening.
 Do you see me?